Silva-NK/Tullier-Blog-CLI-Project/README.md

 4. Ensure that you populate 'python -m lib.db.seed' to seed the data with constant data and editable example data.

-5. In order to open the CLI menu, just run 'python lib/cli.py'
+5. In order to open the CLI menu, just run 'python -m lib.cli'

 ### Creating Your Own Git Repo